dixslyf/acush/docs.typ

 #test-case-image("external-program-nonexistent.png")

+Indeed, the shell prints an error message.

 #test-case[Non-existent program specified with full path]

-The shell should print an error message to the standard error stream if a program specified without its full path cannot be found in the `PATH` environment variable.
+The shell should print an error message to the standard error stream if a program specified with its full path cannot be found.

 #test-case-image("external-program-full-nonexistent.png")

+Indeed, the shell prints an error message.

 == Built-in Commands